How to grade writing as an English teacher? It’s tough, and we might not finish quickly, but we can shave minutes off our grading time.

 It’s a quick read that provides me a “big picture” to decide where my grading and lesson plans should go next.
 Giving a quick read before marking provides me with an overall idea.
 Specifically:

 - I decide if I didn’t teach a concept enough.
-From smaller writing assignments, for example, maybe I never saw that students struggled with indefinite pronouns and their verbs.
+From smaller writing assignments, for example, maybe I never saw that students struggled with subject verb agreement or incomplete sentences.

 - I plan what we’ll study next.